Adoptionist Theology: How did Jesus Become The Son of God?

 Answer: The theology!

-Mark’s theology held that Jesus became the ‘Son of God’ at the baptism much like David’s coronation in 2 Samuel 7:14
+Mark’s theology held that Jesus became the ‘Son of God’ at baptism, much like David’s coronation in 2 Samuel 7:14

 Matthew’s theology held that Jesus was already the ‘Son of God’ based on the virgin birth.

-So Jesus does not need to know who he is you are my son.
+So Jesus does not need to know who he is.
+Thus, the voice is changed from “You are my son” to an announcement to the ignorant crowd: “This is my son.”

 The Qur’an and the Gospel of Luke reject Matthew’s claim.